 To enable the redirect for web based Internet traffic, toggle Enable HTTP/HTTPS redirect for blocked pages.

 Note: For HTTPS traffic, the redirect behavior causes web browsers to prompt the user with a security warning before proceeding to the denial page.
-Therefore the redirect option may not be preferred in most cases.
+The redirect option may not be preferred in most cases.

 Managing Access to the Block Page